 Does it hurt?
-Sometimes it does, but your dentist can give you an anesthestic.
+Sometimes it does, but your dentist can give you an anesthetic (say: an-es-THET-ick).
 That's a kind of medicine that will numb the area around the problem tooth while you're getting your new filling.

 Though cavities can be repaired, try to avoid them by taking care of your teeth.
 Here's how:

 |American Dental Association (ADA) The ADA provides information for dental patients and consumers.|